466th Fighter Squadron: World War II

 Formed in late 1944 under Second Air Force as one of the last Republic P-47 Thunderbolt fighter squadrons, programmed for deployment to Western Pacific theater with long-range P-47N for Boeing B-29 Superfortress escort missions.
 Arrived in Hawaii in early 1945, assigned to Seventh Air Force.
 Lack of a serious fighter defense over Japan at high altitudes and reprogramming of B-29 raids over Japan to night low-level fast attacks led to reassignment as an air defense and training unit in Hawaii.

 Early Cold War fighter escort

 Reactivated as the 466th Fighter-Escort Squadron to accompany formations of Strategic Air Command Boeing B-50 Superfortress and Convair B-36 Peacemaker bombers.
 Twice deployed to Japan to augment air defense forces there.
 Inactivated in 1956 with the phaseout of the escort mission and retirement of the B-36.

 Reserve fighter operations

 Activated again in the reserve as the 466th Tactical Fighter Squadron in 1972 as a Republic F-105 Thunderchief squadron, being equipped with aircraft returned from inactivated Vietnam War squadrons.
 Since 1984 has trained to fly interdiction, close air support, and counter-air missions.
 Deployed periodically for contingency operations, or for training exercises with other units.

+The 466th Fighter Squadron transitioned in 1983, becoming the first Air Force Reserve Unit to fly and maintain the F-16.
+The squadron went on to earn top-honors at Gunsmoke (aerial gunnery competition) shortly after.

+In 1994, the squadron deployed to Incirlik Air Base, Turkey to support Operation Northern Watch.
+In 1998, the unit deployed to Ahmad al-Jaber Air Base in support of Operation Southern Watch.
+During this deployment, the Diamondback's became the first F-16 squadron to employ precision-guided munitions in combat, and during Operation Northern Watch in 1999, they became the first F-16 squadron to utilize the AN/AAQ-28 Litening targeting pod in a combat theater.

+In 2007, the implementation of the Air Force's Total Force Integration initiative would lead to the merging of the 388th Fighter Wing and 419th Fighter Wing's F-16s, aiming to cost-effectively enhance the strength of both the active duty wing and the reserve wing.

+Following the implementation of TFI, the 466th Fighter Squadron has trained regularly with the squadrons of the 388th Fighter Wing.
+The two wings have deployed on numerous Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Freedom's Sentinel, and Resolute Support Missions.
+The two wings regularly frequent Theater Security Package deployments to Kunsan Air Base.

+The first F-35A arrived at the unit in September of 2015.
+In 2017, following a deployment to Spain, the Diamondback's F-16s were moved to Holloman Air Force Base.
+During the transition, the wing deployed to Norway in partnership with the 388th Fighter Wing.
+The F-35 transition was completed in September of 2017.